Hiru-M/rag_api/README.md

 # RAG Transformer Paper API

-This is a small project for my internship assignment.
+This is a small project .
 It lets you ask questions about the “Attention Is All You Need” Transformer paper.

 The system works like this: